jagi/meteor-astronomy/_includes/v2/key_concepts/inheritance.md

 ```

 As you can see in both classes Astronomy added the `type` field which stores "Child" and "Parent" strings for `Child` and `Parent` parent classes accordingly.
 A value of this field will be stored with an instance and when fetching the given document from the collection, the transform function will automatically fetch an instance of proper class.

-*NOTE: In previous versions of Astronomy, the `typeField` field was `_type` and you weren't able to change it.
-However in 1.0.0, you can freely decide how to name it.*